LukasMarx/ai-food-blog/src/content/posts/Beef and Broccoli.md

 recipeYield: "4"
 calories: 315
 recipeCuisine: "Chinese"
+recipeInstructions:
-recipeInstructions: [
+  [
     "In a small bowl, whisk together the soy sauce, oyster sauce, cornstarch, and black pepper until smooth.
 Set aside.", "Heat the vegetable oil in a large skillet or wok over high heat.
 Add the sliced beef and stir-fry for 2-3 minutes, or until browned.
 Remove from the skillet and set aside.", "Add the sliced onion, minced garlic, and minced ginger to the skillet.
 Stir-fry for 1-2 minutes, or until fragrant.", "Add the broccoli florets and 1/2 cup of water to the skillet.
 Cover and steam for 2-3 minutes, or until the broccoli is tender but still crisp.", "Return the beef to the skillet and pour the sauce over the top.
-Stir-fry for 1-2 minutes, or until the sauce has thickened and the beef and broccoli are coated.", "Serve hot with steamed rice or noodles."
+Stir-fry for 1-2 minutes, or until the sauce has thickened and the beef and broccoli are coated.", "Serve hot with steamed rice or noodles.",
   ]
 ---

 ## Introduction